dosco/graphjin/docs/website/docs/deploy.md

 ## With a Rails app

-Super Graph can read Rails session cookies, like those created by authentication gems (Devise or Warden).
+GraphJin can read Rails session cookies, like those created by authentication gems (Devise or Warden).
 Based on how you've configured your Rails app the cookie can be signed, encrypted, both, include the user ID or just have the ID of the session.
-If you have choosen to use Redis or Memcache as your session store then Super Graph can read the session cookie and then lookup the user in the session store.
+If you have choosen to use Redis or Memcache as your session store then GraphJin can read the session cookie and then lookup the user in the session store.
 In short it works really well with almost all Rails apps.

-For any of this to work Super Graph must be deployed in a way that make the browser send the apps cookie to it along with the GraphQL query.
-That means Super Graph needs to be either on the same domain as your app or on a subdomain.
+For any of this to work GraphJin must be deployed in a way that make the browser send the apps cookie to it along with the GraphQL query.
+That means GraphJin needs to be either on the same domain as your app or on a subdomain.

 :::info I need an example
-Say your Rails app runs on `myrailsapp.com` then Super Graph should be on the same domain or on a subdomain like `graphql.myrailsapp.com`.
+Say your Rails app runs on `myrailsapp.com` then GraphJin should be on the same domain or on a subdomain like `graphql.myrailsapp.com`.
 If you choose subdomain then remeber read the [Deploy under a subdomain](#deploy-under-a-subdomain) section.
 :::

 ## Deploy under a subdomain